techie-joe/core-dev/README.md

 ---

 > [!WARNING]
 > **Dove is constantly under active development.
 Use with caution.
 Future update may break your site.
-Visit theme's homepage for stable release.**
+Visit theme's homepage for a stable release.**

 Dove provides a foundation that allows you to **easily apply your own design** or integrate a framework of choice on top.
 You can style any page just by linking them to a custom layout.
 Your site can be written in **Markdown**, **Pug** and **HTML**.
 With Dove, you'll be able to build your site directly on your repository.